keynertyc/jigsaw/game-03/readme.md

 1. Refactor the monstrous code in the `GildedRose.php` class.
 2. Add a new item type, "Conjured".
 The specs for this item are commented out in the `GildedRoseSpec.php` file.

+## Solution

+I used "Abstract Factory Pattern" to refactor the code.
+Check my code.